naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 * For an interviewer, it's hard to screen out bullshit.
 The interviewers are susceptible to getting overwhelmed by [a slick-talking candidate](https://rationalwiki.org/wiki/Gish_Gallop).

   True story: I worked with a guy who used the gish-gallop **ALL THE TIME**.
 When you first met him, he would be spewing technology X, design pattern Y, architecture Z, machine learning term foo-bar at such a confident, fast clip that by the time he finished, your head would be ringing.
 At the time, what he said *kinda sorta* made sense, and some of the tech he mentioned I was unfamiliar with, so I didn't call him out.
 I gave him the benefit of the doubt; something that we are should always strive to do with our teammates.
 It took a few embarrassing failures on his end before the team wised up to his antics and realized he was talking nonsense.
 In an hour-long interview with a stranger, its difficult to keep a clear head and cut through the BS.
-* Conversely, ESL engineers are at a disadvantage when being interviewed here.
-People who can speak the language fluently have an advantage over the candidate with a thick accent, and the results of a System Design interview can be skewed by a candidate's communication skills, even if that is not what is being directly tested.
+* ESL engineers are at a disadvantage when being interviewed here.
+People who can speak the language fluently have an advantage over the candidate with a thick accent, and the results of a System Design interview can be skewed by a candidate's communication skills, even if that isn't the aspect being tested directly.
 * Most of the system design questions available online only focus on web based architectures, which present a real challenge to senior engineers that focus on a particular part of the stack, like front-end or mobile engineers.
 When I was practicing these questions on [Pramp](https://www.pramp.com/), I felt guilty for asking my peer to "design a scalable web architecture for Uber" when they had been an android engineer for the past 5 years.

 #### Conclusions

 Both the Behavioral Interview and the System Design have rightfully earned their place in the roster of interview assessments for Senior Engineers.
 However, a company who only employs these 2 kinds of interviews does not insure themselves adequately against "duds" -- people who lack the raw technical coding chops to be effective at the Senior Engineer level.

 The best thing about this approach is that it is quick, easy, and scalable, while also being a fair measure of higher-level problem solving and software architecture skills.
-The worst thing is that you still can't determine whether a candidate is as good as they say they are -- which is why we pair them with either LeetCode interviews or Take-Homes to see if a candidate can walk the walk after talking the talk.
+The worst thing is that you still can't determine whether a candidate is as good as they say they are -- which is why we pair them with either LeetCode interviews or take-homes to see if a candidate can walk the walk after talking the talk.

 ## Alternative #3: The Pragmatic Practical